Marylebone station: GCR and LNER

 The heyday of the line was between 1923, when the GCR was absorbed into the London and North Eastern Railway (LNER) and 1948, when the LNER was nationalised to form the British Rail Eastern Region.
-As a result, many prestigious locomotives, such as Flying Scotsman, Sir Nigel Gresley, and Mallard which ran on the East Coast Main Line, were frequent visitors to the line.
+As a result, many prestigious locomotives were frequent visitors to the line; these included Flying Scotsman, Sir Nigel Gresley and Mallard which ran on the East Coast Main Line.
 Special trains ran on the line to destinations such as Scotland.
 The station's busiest use came after the construction of Wembley Stadium in 1923, when it was used to contain large crowds wishing to see the FA Cup Final.
 Special services ran from Marylebone to the British Empire Exhibition at Wembley Park the following year.

 Unlike other London termini, Marylebone saw little direct damage during the Blitz.
-It was closed between 5 October and 26 November 1940 after the approach tunnels were breached, and the goods depot was bombed on 16 April 1941.
+It was closed between 5 October and 26 November 1940, after the approach tunnels were breached and the goods depot was bombed on 16 April 1941.

 British Rail

 After the nationalisation of British Railways in 1948, Marylebone was initially kept open as a long-distance station.
 New services were introduced, including the Master Cutler service to Sheffield and the South Yorkshireman to Bradford, but they were not well-used.
 From 1949, all local services towards High Wycombe and Princes Risborough were routed into Marylebone, although the frequency of trains was reduced two years later.

 The Great Central Main Line duplicated the route of the Midland Main Line and long-distance trains from Marylebone were scaled back from 1958, leading to the closure of the Great Central Main Line north of Aylesbury on 4 September 1966 in the Beeching Axe.

 The rundown of services began after the line was transferred from British Railways' Eastern Region to the London Midland Region, although the station and the first few miles of its route had been part of the Western Region from 1950.
 In 1958, the Master Cutler was diverted to London King's Cross and the East Coast Main Line.
-In 1960 all express services were discontinued, followed by freight in 1965.
-From then until closure, only a few daily long-distance "semi-fast" services to Nottingham remained.
+In 1960, all express services were discontinued, followed by freight in 1965.
+From then until closure, only a few daily long-distance semi-fast services to Nottingham remained.
 Marylebone's large goods yard was closed and sold to the Greater London Council for housing.
 The last long-distance service ran on 4 September 1966, except for a brief reprieve the following year when Paddington was undergoing signal works.